BuildMantra/Build/README.md

 # Alris - AI-Driven Yield Optimizer and Auto-Trader

-Alris is an AI-powered platform designed to dynamically optimize yield and automate trading strategies on the Solana blockchain.
-Built with cutting-edge technologies, Alris utilizes real-time market data and integrates with Solana's infrastructure to execute informed data-driven transactions.
+Alris is an AI-powered platform designed to dynamically optimize yield and automate trading strategies on the Base layer 2 network.
+Built with cutting-edge technologies, Alris utilizes real-time market data and integrates with Base's infrastructure to execute informed data-driven transactions.
 This project is currently in its MVP (Minimum Viable Product) stage.

 ## MVP Demo